RobertBorghese/evil-haxe/README.md

 This is achieved by exposing the token stream used internally by the Haxe compiler to the Haxe macro runtime.
 A "mod" is defined in Haxe by providing callback functions to pre-defined hooks added to the parser.

+To help you get started, this project provides some built-in mods as examples.
+You can check the list of them [here](#built-in-mods), and you can view their source code [here](std/evil/mods)!
+Also check out this minimal example below:

 #### Mod.hx
 ```haxe
 import evil.macro.TokenStream;